2008 Fred Page Cup Playoffs

 The 2008 Fred Page Cup Playoffs of the British Columbia Hockey League began on February 29, 2008.
 The top two teams in each of the Coastal and Interior Conferences received a bye into the conference semifinals.
 The remaining eight teams that qualified, four from each conference, played a best-of-5 series elimination round.
 For the conference semifinals and finals, play reverted to a best-of-7 series.
 The conference champions played a best-of-7 series for the Fred Page Cup.

 Playoff seeds

 After the 2007-08 BCHL season, 12 teams qualified for the playoffs.
 The Nanaimo Clippers were the Coastal Conference regular season champions and were also the BCHL regular season winners with the best record at 88 points.
-The Penticton Vees earned the Interior Conference regular season crown with 86 points.
+The Penticton Vees earned the Interior Conference regular season crown with 86 points, and won the Fred Page Cup Final 4-0.